zqzhang/web-nfc-test/design.md

   // Can further check the errors, e.g. SecurityError, NotSupportedError.
 });

-function processMessage(message) {
+// Reference to EXAMPLE 4 with some modifications. function processMessage(message) {
   // Test assertion: check that message is a dictionary of NFCMessage, etc.
   // https://w3c.github.io/web-nfc/#dom-nfcmessage